-Professional conduct is governed by the Code of Conduct set out above.
+The conduct expected of members is governed by the Code of Conduct set out above.
 Alleged breaches of the Code may prove to be founded in fact and deserving of sanction, so each must be investigated by the Society's Council.
-The principles of the investigation, and any subsequent disciplinary enquiry, are that:
+The principles of the investigation and any subsequent disciplinary enquiry are that:

-- no one is guilty until so found,

-- any enquiry will be open and fair, and

-- proved breaches of the Code shall attract sanctions commensurate with the seriousness of the breach.
+- no one is considered to be in breach of the Code until so found; - any enquiry will be informal and fair; - if a member is found to be in breach of the Code in the reasonable opinion of Council, such a breach shall attract sanctions commensurate with the seriousness of the offence.